If you are looking for a great way on how to store Legos functionally in your home then you have come to the right blog post.

-How to store Legos functionally in your home.
-Here are some great and clever ways to store lego bricks that will fit every family style.
+Here are some great and clever ways to store Lego blocks that will fit every family style.

 Even though we just have a daughter we have LOTS of Lego pieces.
 It is something my husband and daughter have found to be a great bonding activity.

 I think the most important step before purchasing any storage or organization ideas is deciding what will be best for you and how you will use them.

-First … Where are we going to store these items and how much space do we have?
+Where are we going to store these items and how much space do we have?

 Once you decide where you are going to store them then you need to decide how many you need to store.

 Once you do finally decide on where and how much you need to store you can then figure out a budget.

 How much do we want to spend?

-If you are on a budget then no worries, there are plenty of storage ideas that work on a budget too.
+If you are on a budget then no worries, there are plenty of Lego storage ideas that work on a budget too.

 What types of Lego bricks am I storing?

 Do you have lots of Lego building sets that you want to keep the pieces together or just random blocks that you can separate into colors?

-- Plastic Storage Boxes (small or large)
+1. Plastic Storage Boxes (small or large)

-If you have tons of random blocks or large sets that you want to leave put together but stored away these large plastic storage boxes could be your best bet.
+If you have tons of random blocks or large sets that you want to leave put together, but stored away, these large plastic storage boxes could be your best bet.

 2. Open Storage Bins

-They are long so they fit lots of product but the Lego’s can also be spread out and found much easier.
-Plus they will slide right up under the bed and store out of site.
+They are long so they fit lots of product but the Lego can also be spread out and found much easier.
+Plus they will slide right up under the bed and store out of sight.

 If you want to get really cool, check out this under the couch lego drawer.